Otis Lord

-Otis Phillips Lord (July 11, 1812 – March 13, 1884) was a Massachusetts lawyer and politician who served as a justice of the Massachusetts Supreme Judicial Court from 1875 to 1882.
-He was appointed by Governor William A. Gaston.
+Otis Phillips Lord (July 11, 1812 – March 13, 1884) was an American lawyer and politician who served as a justice of the Massachusetts Supreme Judicial Court from 1875 to 1882 and as the speaker of the Massachusetts House of Representatives in 1854.
 In addition to his public roles, he is suspected of having been a lover of Emily Dickinson in her later life.

 Education

 Born in Ipswich, Massachusetts, he attended Dummer Academy and graduated from Amherst College in 1832, and from Harvard Law School in 1836.

 Political and judicial service

 Lord was a member of the Massachusetts House of Representatives for several stretches in the 1840s and 1850s.
 He served in the Massachusetts Senate in 1849, and was member of the constitutional convention in 1853.
 He was speaker of the Massachusetts House in 1854.
 In 1859 be was appointed by Governor Nathaniel P. Banks justice of the Superior court.
 An anecdote arising from his time there was published in newspapers around the country:

 In 1868, Lord was the Democratic candidate for the U.S. House of Representatives from Essex County, Massachusetts.
 He "did not make a single speech and withdrew from the campaign a week before the election."
 He lost to incumbent Republican Benjamin Butler, but he received more votes than independent candidate Richard Henry Dana Jr.

-In 1875 Governor Gaston appointed Lord to the Supreme bench.
+In 1875 Governor William A. Gaston appointed Lord to the Supreme bench.
 Lord resigned in 1882 due to poor health, and was succeeded on the court by Oliver Wendell Holmes Jr.